-Pros: Warm, balanced, high fidelity audio.
+Pros: Warm, smooth and engaging high fidelity audio.
 Gorgeous design with quality materials.
 Very comfortable (for me).
-Very portable.
+Very light.

-On sound alone, the Sennheiser Momentums are worth every penny and more.
+On sound alone, the Sennheiser Momentums are worth every penny.
 But aside from being wonderful sounding, the elegant design is beautiful and luxuriant with stainless steel band, real leather and quality plastic cups in a nice, dark bronze finish.
 The standard cable is also very high quality, with a substantial metal remote attached to it.